ayon-das/design-patterns-using-java/README.md

 ### Factory method design pattern
 [Factory design pattern](https://github.com/ayon-das/design-patterns-using-java/tree/main/factory-design-pattern)

+Factory design pattern is used to create an object factory from where you can get objects as a client when you need.
+As a client when you are unaware of the impl class, you are unable to do an initialization.
+Also, you should follow a dynamic relationship between a client and api, also known as loose coupling, as we have seen in spring boot.

 Steps to implement factory design pattern:
 - Create EmployeeRepository interface.
 - Create EmployeeRepositoryImpl class.